froger-me/wp-weixin/README.md

 ## Go PRO!

-To integrate Wechat Pay with Wordpress, there are several possibilities, both using exclusive plugins:
+To integrate Wechat Pay with Wordpress, there are several possibilities using exclusive plugins:
 * **Use Woo WechatPay** with WP Weixin on a Woocommerce website: Woo WechatPay is a payment gateway for Woocommerce allowing a website to receive payments for orders via Wechat, both on mobile and desktop/laptop.
-See [Woo WechatPay details](https://anyape.com/woo-wechatpay.html#how-to-get-woo-wechatpay) to see how to get it.
+See [Woo WechatPay details](https://anyape.com/woo-wechatpay.html) to see how to get it.
 * **Use WP Weixin Pay** with WP Weixin: with this extension, you can receive payments with an emulated "Transfer" screen, without needing any e-commerce plugin.
-See [WP Weixin Pay details](https://anyape.com/wp-weixin-pay.html#how-to-get-wp-weixin-pay) to see how to get it.
+See [WP Weixin Pay details](https://anyape.com/wp-weixin-pay.html) to see how to get it.
 * Combine all the plugins!

 The combination of WP Weixin, WP Weixin Pay and Woo WechatPay is maybe the best clean, fully documented, i18n-ready, powerful suite of plugins integrating Wordpress with Wechat.